 17) Homeless problem and heroin

 Portland has a homeless problem like any other city and heroin is huge up here.
 One thing I’ve noticed is the homeless population is very densely located downtown near the Burnside Bridge and Waterfront Park in an area they call Skid Row.
 I have also noticed a lot of transients are seasonal street kids(think Berkeley / Santa Cruz) who run “the circuit.”
 I’ve gone out, hung out, drank and talked with groups of them on several occasions.
 They’re easier to relate to than the Bernie Bros at the bars.
 They come here for the amazing summer, free food stamps and then return down south towards SF/Golden Gate Park and L.A for the winter where it’s warmer.
 But the good thing about this is they are nowhere near as aggressive as panhandlers in downtown San Francisco or Oakland.
 You can walk by large groups of homeless and not get asked for anything.
 It’s so strange and refreshing.
 If anything, they may try to sell you some sub-par weed.
 Whereas other cities, people make demands as you walk by and call you racist names when you don’t adhere to the demand.
-There is much smaller year-round mentally ill and heavy drug-using population that sticks around for the winter.
+There is a much smaller year-round mentally ill and heavy drug-using population that sticks around for the winter.
 I would say overall it is not a huge problem in the sense that they are not aggressive and dangerous like the Bay, but I have heard locals say otherwise.
 I think they need to visit SF and see just how insane it can really get.
 Basically, it’s not that bad– it’s safe– all cities have homeless people, Portland has less.
 It’s fine; they’re just not knowing what it’s like outside of the bubble.

 UPDATE: By the end of 2016, with the mass ejection of homeless camps along the Springwater Corridor, camps popped up all over South East Portland.
 Again, nonaggressive, just existing and doing dope with each other.
 I have walked by countless times and not had a single person ask me for anything.
 It is rather strange.
 It makes you wonder where they get their money because the crime did not go up in my area.